- A scholarly day in Venice, highlighted by a tour of the Accademia Gallery and masterpieces of Venetian art

 - Accademia Gallery , San Zaccaria, Scuola di San Giorgio degli Schiavoni, Santa Maria della Salute, and Santa Maria della Pieta Church

-Susan is a published writer who has over ten years of experience teaching the History of Art for prestigious university programs in the United Kingdom and Italy.
-After graduating in the History of Art and Italian in 1998, she obtained an M.A. concentrating on Art and Architecture in Venice, and in 2004 she completed her specialization with a Ph.D. on Venetian Renaissance altarpieces.
+Susan is a published writer who has over ten years of experience teaching art history courses for prestigious university programs in the United Kingdom and Italy.
+After graduating with a degree in the history of at and Italian in 1998, she obtained an M.A. concentrating on art and architecture in Venice, and in 2004 she completed her specialization with a Ph.D. on Venetian Renaissance altarpieces.

 Inspired itinerary: Hidden Gems in Venetian Art Museums

-After our journey through the Accademia, we travel by vaporetto to the island of San Giorgio Maggiore, for a look at the monumental basilica built by the great and highly influential Andrea Palladio, as well as viewing important paintings by the great Jacopo Tintoretto.
+After our journey through the Accademia, we will travel by vaporetto to the island of San Giorgio Maggiore, for a look at the monumental basilica built by the great and highly influential Andrea Palladio, as well as view important paintings by the great Jacopo Tintoretto.
 Time permitting, we might ascend the bell tower for an incomparable view across the whole city.
-Following a pause for lunch in the Castello area, we venture into the Scuola di San Giorgio–which was founded in the 15th century as a society of migrant workers from the other side of the Adriatic.
-Here we will experience Carpaccio’s charming and colorful canvases–showcased in their original location.
+Following a pause for lunch in the Castello area, we will venture into the Scuola di San Giorgio, which was founded in the fifteenth century as a society of migrant workers from the other side of the Adriatic.
+Here we will experience Carpaccio’s charming and colorful canvases, showcased in their original location.

-From here we enjoy a short stroll to the Pieta – Venice’s foremost orphanage which was famed for its music-making, and where the great composer Antonio Vivaldi taught music for many years.
-Our backstage visit will be accompanied by an archivist of this historic institution, and we will learn how Venice supported and protected its most vulnerable children, and we will learn something of their lives.
+From here we will enjoy a short stroll to the Pieta – Venice’s foremost orphanage which was famed for its music-making, and where the great composer Antonio Vivaldi taught music for many years.
+An archivist will accompany our backstage visit of this historic institution, and we will learn how Venice supported and protected its most vulnerable children, and we will learn something of their lives.
 Our tour takes us to the singing galleries where the girl orphans performed heavenly music in the elegant eighteenth-century venue, designed by Giorgio Massari–no doubt with advice from Vivaldi himself.
-This brings us closer to the neoclassical architecture and the superb ceiling frescoes with an angelic choir and orchestra, painted by the great Giambattista Tiepolo, credited as Europe’s greatest eighteenth-century painter.
+This brings us closer to the neoclassical architecture and the superb ceiling frescoes with an angelic choir and orchestra, painted by the great Giambattista Tiepolo, credited as Europe’s greatest eighteenth century painter.